We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Throw a few baby wipes in your bag and use them when you need to freshen up.
 Sweat only smells when it mixes with bacteria on your skin.
 Cleaning your skin should help.

-If you’re in a pinch, use scented hand sanitizer.
+If you’re in a pinch, use scented or unscented hand sanitizer.
 It can kill the bacteria on your skin and eliminate the smell of BO.